haydenlay123/assignment1/README.md

 This is Hayden's work for Intro to IT assignment 1.

-This assignment works with GITHUB and HTML
+This assignment works with GITHUB and HTML.